sAbdelhaleem/MultizoneVAV/README.md

 ~~~
 Note: The MultizoneVAV system will be simulated during Jan 8 from 7:00 AM to 8:00 AM in the stochastic example, and during Jan 8 from midnight to noon in the deterministic example.

-**17.** Reproduce different challenges that were encountered during the development of the testbed using the command lines shown in [Code Block 17](#CodeBlock17).
+**17.** Reproduce an example of handling the stochastic signals within the control sequence to develop a robust model using the command lines shown in [Code Block 17](#CodeBlock17).
+The reader is referred to Section 5 in [[10]](#10) for discussion of the example.

-<a name="CodeBlock17"></a>Code Block 17: Reproduce challenges.
+<a name="CodeBlock17"></a>Code Block 17: Reproduce example discussed in Section 5 in [[10]](#10).
 ~~~
 $ $JMODELICA_HOME/bin/jm_ipython.sh

-$ mkdir ~/ReproduceChallengesMultizoneVAV
+$ mkdir ~/ReproduceExampleMultizoneVAV
-$ cd ~/ReproduceChallengesMultizoneVAV
+$ cd ~/ReproduceExampleMultizoneVAV

-# Reproduce airflow chattering discussed in Challenge 2 in [10]
-$ run /usr/local/Modelica/Library/MultizoneVAV_0.1.0/MultizoneVAV\ 0.1.0/Simulation/UncertaintyModels/Guideline36_AirflowChatteringChallenge2.py

-# Reproduce simulation crash discussed in Challenge 5 in [10]
-$ run /usr/local/Modelica/Library/MultizoneVAV_0.1.0/MultizoneVAV\ 0.1.0/Simulation/UncertaintyModels/Guideline36_SimulationCrashChallenge5.py

-# Reproduce simulation crash discussed in Challenge 8 in [10]
-$ run /usr/local/Modelica/Library/MultizoneVAV_0.1.0/MultizoneVAV\ 0.1.0/Simulation/UncertaintyModels/Guideline36_SimulationCrashChallenge8.py

-# Reproduce the minimum outdoor air intake set-point (MinOAsp) chattering discussed in Challenge 8 in [10]
-$ run /usr/local/Modelica/Library/MultizoneVAV_0.1.0/MultizoneVAV\ 0.1.0/Simulation/UncertaintyModels/Guideline36_MinOAspChatteringChallenge8.py

-# Reproduce simulation crash discussed in Challenge 10 in [10]
+# Reproduce example
-$ run /usr/local/Modelica/Library/MultizoneVAV_0.1.0/MultizoneVAV\ 0.1.0/Simulation/UncertaintyModels/Guideline36_SimulationCrashChallenge10.py

-# Reproduce Boolean switch performance when stochastic signals are used to trigger the conditional expression discussed in Challenge 11 in [10]
-$ run /usr/local/Modelica/Library/MultizoneVAV_0.1.0/MultizoneVAV\ 0.1.0/Simulation/UncertaintyModels/Guideline36_BooleanSwitchSmoothingChallenge11.py
+$ run /usr/local/Modelica/Library/MultizoneVAV_0.1.0/MultizoneVAV\ 0.1.0/Simulation/UncertaintyModels/Guideline36_BooleanSwitchSmoothingSection5.py

 $ exit
 $ cd ~
-$ rm -r ~/ReproduceChallengesMultizoneVAV
+$ rm -r ~/ReproduceExampleMultizoneVAV
 ~~~
-Note: the expression "simulation crash" is used in this paper to refer to an abrupt stop in the simulation, which was implemented using JModelica.org.
-Enabling JModelica.org runtime logging and inspecting the log file was used to identify the crash root cause.
-Despite that the log file provided information of the cause of the crash, no debugging information was found to localize the crash root cause within the compiled model diagnostics, at a time the model diagnostics included extensive sets of variables and equations.
-Thus, we were not able to identify the crash root cause using the debugging information.

-Note: The challenges are discussed in [[10]](#10).

 # References
 <a name="1"></a>[1]	S. M. Abdel Haleem, "Impact of Component Uncertainty and Control Loop on Performance in HVAC Systems with Advanced Sequences of Operation," Doctor of Philosophy, Architectural Engineering, The Pennsylvania State University, 2020.
 Accessed: Jan 08, 2021.
 [Online].
 Available: https://etda.libraries.psu.edu/catalog/17584sma282.

 <a name="2"></a>[2]	S. M. Abdel Haleem, G. S. Pavlak, and W. P. Bahnfleth, "Performance of advanced control sequences in handling uncertainty in energy use and indoor environmental quality using uncertainty and sensitivity analysis for control components," Energy and Buildings, vol. 225, p.
 110308, 2020, doi: https://doi.org/10.1016/j.enbuild.2020.110308.

-<a name="3"></a>[3]	S. Abdel Haleem, G. Pavlak, and W. Bahnfleth, “Impact of Control Loop Performance on Energy Use, Air Quality, and Thermal Comfort in Building Systems with Advanced Sequences of Operation,” Automation in Construction.
+<a name="3"></a>[3]	S. M. Abdel Haleem, G. S. Pavlak, and W. P. Bahnfleth, “Impact of Control Loop Performance on Energy Use, Air Quality, and Thermal Comfort in Building Systems with Advanced Sequences of Operation,” Automation in Construction.
 (Under Review)

 <a name="4"></a>[4]	Guideline 36-2018 High-Performance Sequences of Operation for HVAC Systems, American Society of Heating Refrigeration and Air-Conditioning Engineers, Atlanta, GA, USA, 2018.
 Accessed: Sep 7, 2020.
 [Online].
 Available: https://www.techstreet.com/ashrae/standards/guideline-36-2018-high-performance-sequences-of-operation-for-hvac-systems?product_id=2016214